CodePay · Fintech Startup · 2025.07 — Now

 Decision

-The refund screen updates in real time as selections change: remaining refundable amount, per-item breakdowns, and the running total all reflect the current state instantly.
-Ops Platform v2.5.0
+Refund screen updates in real time as selections change: remaining refundable amount, per-item breakdowns, and running total all reflect the current state instantly.

 The best error message is the one that never appears.
 The earlier you catch a mistake — through structure, constraints, and real-time feedback — the less damage it can do.